webpro/SpringbokJS/README.md

 ## Introduction

-SpringbokJS aims to simplify the installation of modules in a "progressive enhancement" style.
-It is not a script or module loader, yet it instantiates modules and binds them to HTML elements.
-It partners great with traditional `<script src="">` loading, script or (AMD) module loaders.

-Note: This project uses the word "module", but you could read "(web) widget", "gadget" or even "controller" just as well.
+SpringbokJS installs modules (traditional object or AMD-style) based on HTML attributes.

 ## API

+To install modules:

+	springbok.initModules();

-The Springbok binds the module to the specified HTML element:
+Modules are bound to the specified node in the DOM:

 	<div data-module="myNamespace.myWidget">
 		<p>Initial widget content</p>
 	</div>

-This `<div>` is send to the constructor of your module, and should become the view root of the widget.
+This `<div>` is send to the constructor of the module (so it can be set as view node).

-By default, this is what your application needs to call to install widgets referred to in the HTML:

-	springbok.initModules();

-In most cases the "DOMContentLoaded" (or "load") event would be appropriate.
-You can also install widgets one at a time:
+Modules can also be installed one at a time:

 	springbok.initModule(viewNode, moduleName);

-To uninstall modules you would use:
+To uninstall modules:

 	springbok.destructModules();